Marthe Cosnard

-Her play was dedicated to Anne of Austria, the wife of King Louis XIII of France.
+Cosnard's play was dedicated to Anne of Austria, the wife of King Louis XIII.
 The subject was borrowed from a Christian novel by Jean-Pierre Camus, the Agatonphile, which would also inspire the first play by Françoise Pascal in 1655.
 According to Léon de La Sicotière, the influence of Polyeucte, published in 1641, is undeniable.
 The play, which probably wasn't presented, was repeatedly printed or counterfeit, indicating a "very successful reading and selling".

 Other plays have been attributed to Marthe Cosnard but without convincing evidence: Les filles généreuses - undated, le martyre de Saint Eustache - 1643 and le martyre de Sainte Catherine - 1649.
 On the other side, it would be proved that she is the author of the collection of short pieces La grande Bible renouvelée, wrongly attributed to Françoise Pascal.